-Usable Reserves These deplete greater than planned.
-In particular general reserves and those used to fund on-going base budget expenditure, mainly in Cultural and Community Services. life of the MTFP.
-This means timely action could be undertaken where --- --
+These deplete greater than planned.
+In particular general reserves and those used to fund on-going base budget expenditure, mainly in Cultural and Community Services. • The monitoring of reserves is a fundamental element of the Council's financial planning framework.
+The planned use of reserves and their balances are projected over the life of the MTFP.
+This means timely action could be undertaken where there is unplanned use. -- --- --